 Tinnitus - Tinnitus is a perception of sound that has no external source.
 It is normal for almost all people to perceive a transient noise in the ear either spontaneously or associated with temporary hearing loss after exposure to loud noise.
 These temporary auditory sensations are reversible and resolved after a few minutes.
 For a sound without an external source to be defined as tinnitus, it has to last at least 5 minutes per day more than once a week.
 For most patients with tinnitus, the internal sound is constantly present.
 The prevalence of tinnitus is 10-15 % in adult populations.
 Tinnitus is often associated with noise exposure and hearing loss and is usually of neurophysiological origin.
-Tinnitus is depressive disorders.
+Tinnitus can also be generated by vascular, muscular, or teeth disorders.
+Another underlying cause of tinnitus is depressive disorders.
 Whatever the cause of tinnitus is, signals are processed in the central auditory system and perceived as a sound.